AN/URM-25 signal generator: Models and differences

-"URM" indicates general utility, radio, and maintenance and test assembly.
 The URM-25 units were released in several series from 25A through 25J; some differ substantially in both circuitry and configuration.
 It is common to find units having differing identification tags; i.e. front face tag may differ from the cabinet tag.
 Additionally, some units have additional minor circuitry that do not show up on the schematic.

 Overhauling

 Some present-day electronic hobbyists say the URM-25 series is a good cost-effective choice to use for tuning radio equipment; but overhauling can be tricky and time-consuming.
 Many say that the model F is easier to work on than the model D, which is in relatively plentiful supply.